MithunNaidu/Data-Science-Projects/Facial Landmarks/README.txt

 Here is a link to help you out;
 https://github.com/charlielito/face-swap-opencv-dlib/blob/master/shape_predictor_68_face_landmarks.dat

+facial_landamarks.pynb detects landmarks by taking in an image as input video_facial_landmarks.pynb detects landmarks on video(Webcam, video file...)

 Don't forget to checkout www.pyimagesearch.com to explore & learn these amazing Computer Vision concepts